Table of contents

 Some of the factors that you should consider before selecting the testing tool for your project are:-

-• Identify the different features required in an automation testing tool as per the need of your project.
+• Identify the different features required in an automation testing tool as per the needs of your project.

 • Check for all the commercial as well as noncommercial tools that meet the requirements of your project.

-• Make an estimate of the cost and benefits of the tool.
+• Estimate the cost and benefits of the tool.

 • The final decision to buy the tool is to be taken after consultation with team members.